ksu-is/AvengerPersonalityQuiz/README.md

 -
 Questions are gathered from Marvel's website and other quiz resources like Buzzfeed.
 Some questions are also modified from the original creator of the code in this repository.

+As a reference, here is some source code that I used to create my final code. https://github.com/Filla0/Which-Avenger-are-you Here is another source I used, specifically for some formatting issues. https://youtu.be/zehwgTB0vV8?si=mZeyzvfjcpWH1BmT

-Check this file for any new updates coming soon!
+Check this file for any updates coming soon!